NDHF/ndhf.github.io/lazius/README.md

 # Future Functionality

+* A top priority is cleaning up the core function which is called each time Enter is pressed.
+The conditions used are too complicated at the moment.
 * The primary goal with this app is to make it connect to a database, likely MySQL.
 * I might add the ability to search using three parameters.
 * I would like to add auto-capitalize, which might save some time on hitting the Shift key.
 * I could build a show-all function, that would display all items in the inventory.
 * Various functions for running reports would be useful.
+* Check if an item already exists in inventory.

 # Acknowledgements